 Field Name Description Status Enable X-Forwarded-For Checking the X-Forwarded-For option causes the appliance to either add information to an existing X-Forwarded-For or Forwarded-For header, or to create a header if one doesn't already exist.
 Optional Alternate host name Checking this option causes the specified string to be substituted for the host name in the HTTP header before the request is forwarded to the Web server.
 Optional Return error if host name sent by browser does not match the accelerator DNS host name Checking this option causes iChain Proxy Services to match the host name in the DNS header that came from the browser against the DNS name specified in this accelerator definition.
 If the names don't match, the request is not forwarded to the Web server.
 Instead, iChain Proxy Services returns an error to the requesting browser.
 Optional Use host name sent by browser Checking this option preserves the host name in the HTTP header exactly as it came in the browser request.
+Optional

-Optional Use custom login page Checking this option allows for the specification of different login/ error pages for this accelerator.
-Optional Location Specifies the location of the login page for this accelerator.
+Field Name Description Status Custom login page location Specifies the location of the login page for this accelerator.
 The login page must exist on the iChain Proxy server.
-Required only if Use custom login page is checked.

-Field Name Description Status Send an error page when a Mutual-SSL certificate error occurs Check this option to send a specific error page when a Mutual-SSL certificate error occurs.
+Optional Send an error page when a Mutual-SSL certificate error occurs Check this option to send a specific error page when a Mutual-SSL certificate error occurs.
 Otherwise a "page not found" message is always given.
-Optional Use this language Select the language to be used for the error page.
-The default language is English.
-Required only if "Send an error page when a Mutual-SSL certificate error occurs" is checked.
+Optional